Table of Contents

 “We wanted to free up our time to focus on growing our business, and knew it was time to outsource fulfilment to experts like ShipBob.”

 Adelina Zotta & Connor Westby, Co-Founders of NutriPaw

 How does the order fulfilment process work?
 (5 steps + infographic)

 The order fulfilment process might look different for different brands, but it’s almost always composed of 5 key stages.

 Step 1: Receiving

-Your brand needs to have inventory to start fulfiling orders.
+Your brand needs to have inventory to start fulfilling orders.
 Receiving refers to the acceptance and storage of incoming inventory at a fulfilment centre.

-If your brand fulfils orders in-house, you are responsible for receiving and storing inventory when it arrives from the supplier or manufacturer.
+If your brand fulfills orders in-house, you are responsible for receiving and storing inventory when it arrives from the supplier or manufacturer.

 When you outsource to a 3PL, the 3PL will take care of it for you.
 Each 3PL has its own processes for receiving and storing inventory, often involving documentation submitted by the merchant.
 This keeps things organised and timely, meaning your orders can start shipping sooner.